polyverse-appsec/vs-boost/internal_readme.md

 Boost plugin for Visual Studio Code is built using TypeScript, JavaScript and Visual Studio Code extensions

+## Quick Start
+### Commands
+`npm run` command is used for most build and test
+ * `clean` Deletes all output build and test data and source and binaries

+ * `compile` Compiles the product source
+ * `watch` Enables Visual Studio to build in background continuously

+ * `lint` Runs lint across product source

+ * `copy:test-data` Copies all test source and data to the output test run folder
+ * `pretest` Preps the product code to be built and linted and tested

+* `esbuild-base` Builds the product with collapsed files (smaller size)
+* `esbuild` Builds the product with source mapping for debugging
+* `esbuild-watch` Enables Visual Studio to build in background

+* `esbuild-pretest` Preps the product code to be built and linted and tested with smaller size

+* `test` Runs all automated integration tests once

+* `vscode:prepublish` Runs minify to shrink the product code to the smallest - before publishing to marketplace

+* `prepublish-pretest` Preps the product code to be built in micro/min size and tested

+* `package` Builds a VSIX package for local or internal sharing and testing

+### So you want to be productive quickly

+To do easy and quick build and test
+1. `npm run pretest`
+2. `npm run test` or `./test_loop.sh` to run tests many times in loop randomly

+To do compacted build and test (e.g. optimized file size)
+1. `npm run esbuild-pretest`
+2. `npm run test` or `./test_loop.sh` to run tests many times in loop randomly

+To do packaging and test and publishing
+1. `npm run prepublish-pretest`
+2. `npm run test` or `./test_loop.sh` to run tests many times in loop randomly

+To publish internally and testing
+1. `npm run package`
+2. Manual install and test of VSIX package

 ## Source/Project structure

 * `package.json` - defines the referenced libraries, build/test commands, plugin description,